Integrating Conductor Health into Dynamic Line Rating and Unit Commitment under Wind Uncertainty: Introduction

-Despite these advances, existing models do not account for the actual costs of ETO, even though ETO occurs under both SLR and DLR \cite{Adomah2000}.
+Despite these advances, existing models do not account for the actual costs of ETO nor provide a clear explanation on the effect of WP and DLR forecast error correlation.
 Without quantifying ETO-induced depreciation, models remain mathematically robust but economically incomplete.
 Previous works have handled the effect of ETO, and some have expanded it to DLR, but no works have integrated ETO costs into decision making such as OPF or UC.
 Harvey's seminal work \cite{Harvey1972} modeled the effect of ETO on aluminum conductors through an empirical equation for tensile strength loss (LoTS) as a function of conductor temperature and elapsed time.
 This model has been widely adopted to model ETO, including Musilek et al. \cite{Musilek2012}, EPRI \cite{EPRI2005} and PJM \cite{PJM2022}. \cite{Musilek2012} analyzed the historical aging of a conductor using meteorological data.
 Moreover, \cite{Teh2019} modeled the risk of DLR using the LoTS model and conducted a sensitivity analysis.
 However, this research does not consider the actual operation and performs only a simple calculation based on one line.
-Other depreciation models, such as fretting-based reliability analysis \cite{Morozovska2020}, rely on strong assumptions with limited empirical support.
-To the best of our knowledge, no existing optimization framework integrates realistic conductor health costs into OPF or UC formulations.
+A fretting-based reliability analysis model \cite{Morozovska2020}, points out the significance of corrosion modeling with ETO, but relies on large assumptions and limited empirical support.
+To the best of our knowledge, no existing optimization framework integrates realistic conductor health costs into grid operation.

 Incorporating ETO into optimization requires embedding a conductor temperature estimation model.
-However, because external climate conditions are highly dynamic, and the current-temperature relationship is multimodal (affected by many weather components) and nonlinear, direct integration into optimization is impractical.
-Previous studies have proposed conductor temperature models within OPF formulations \cite{Kirilenko2021,Ngoko2018,Dai2024}.
-While these works employ current–temperature proxies, they do not capture the consequences of ETO, leaving a key gap in the literature.
-In addition, most adopt day-ahead quadratic fits of the current–temperature relationship, which present two drawbacks: (i) they can become computationally intensive when combined with stochastic optimization, and (ii) they may underestimate conductor temperature, undermining risk management.
+However, owing to the nonlinear and multimodal (affected by many weather components) current-temperature relationship, direct integration into optimization is impractical.
+Previous studies have proposed conductor temperature models within OPF formulations \cite{Kirilenko2021,Ngoko2018}.
+While these works employ current–temperature proxies, they do not capture the consequences of ETO, leaving a major gap in the literature.